 Most production vehicles have their wheels mounted one of two ways, studs or bolts.
-The majority of European manufacturers go with bolts while most American manufacturers go with studs.
+The majority of European manufacturers choose wheel installation with bolts while most American manufacturers choose studs.
 What are the advantages of each and should you convert your BMW to a stud style setup?
 We will answer these questions and more below.

 Studs protruding from the hub offer an easy way to align the wheel when mounting.
 BMW provides a mounting pin to help locate wheels on reinstallation to help with this issue, see our post on this HERE.

 Longer studs allow for the use of different width spacers without needed to change stud length.
-If using bolts, bolt length would have to change to account for the width of the spacer to get proper thread engagement.
+However, if using bolts, bolt length would have to change to account for the width of the spacer to get proper thread engagement.

-If mounting and dismounting wheels is a frequent operation for you (mostly for track use, swapping wheel/tire setup) then it is arguably safer to wear the interface between the stud and the nut rather than the bolt and hub.
-If you are changing wheels often there is a higher risk of cross-threading.
-If you cross thread the bolt in the hub, the fix is much more difficult and expensive than stripping a nut over a stud.
+If mounting and dismounting wheels is a frequent operation for you (mostly for track use, swapping wheel / tire setup) then it is arguably safer to wear the interface between the stud and the nut rather than the bolt and hub.
+If you are changing wheels often, there is a higher risk of cross-threading.
+If you cross thread the bolt in the hub, the fix is much more difficult and expensive compared to stripping a nut over a stud, for instance.

 Studs have more consistent torque when using nuts.
 The interface between the threads on nuts and studs is always the same thread amount.
 This allows consistent torque values for all studs.

-When bolts are installed into the wheel hub, more torque is needed to overcome the friction between the bolt and the hub as more threads are engaged the further the bolt goes in.
-The more you tighten the more threads are engaged.
+Contrastly, when bolts are installed into the wheel hub, more torque is needed to overcome the friction between the bolt and the hub.
+In other words, as more bolt threads are engaged with the hub, more torque is required to insert the bolt.
 This can account for inconsistent stretching with a bolt setup over a stud.
-Overstretching of the bolt may end in fatigue and shearing of a bolt.
+Over stretching of the bolt may end in fatigue and shearing of a bolt.
 Learn about the importance of proper torque values and stretching of bolts on our post HERE.

 What are the advantages of bolts?